levidehaan/dockerdroplet/README.md

 # dockerdroplet
-A quick drupal installer using vagrant
+A quick drupal installer using vagrant and docker

 ###dd init:
 `